Income Tax Calculator

 • Annual PRS contribution

-(The total contribution you made in your Private Retirement Scheme (PRS) account, a voluntary retirement savings scheme, this year)
+(The annual contribution you made in your Private Retirement Scheme (PRS) account, a voluntary retirement savings scheme)

 RM